Registered Agent Specifically for the State of Illinois

 Member Rights / Meetings:

-Consent of the members/managers can be defined herein; however, statutes dictate that for certain actions, consent of all of the members is required which includes the following:
+Operating Agreement provides consent of the members/managers which can be defined herein; however, statutes dictate that for certain actions, consent of all of the members is required which includes the following:

-- the compromise of an obligation to make a contribution to the company;
+- the compromise of an obligation to contribute to the company;

-- the compromise of an obligation of a member to make a contribution in violation of the Limited Liability Company Act;
+- the compromise of an obligation of a member to contribute to in violation of the Limited Liability Company Act;

-- the making of interim distribution, including the redemption of an interest;
+- the making of an interim distribution, including the redemption of an interest;

 - the admission of a new member;